Nagoo/etereo-dna/_docs/why-this-works.md

 ---
 title: Why this works well for us

-prev_section: how-crisp-works.html
+prev_section: how-etereo-works.html
 next_section: happiness-index.html
 ---

 Why this model works (for us)
 =============================

-After years of experimenting, we've evolved to a model that works really well for us!
+We've evolved to a model that works really well for us!
 Our staff turnover is almost zero, the [happiness index](happiness-index.html) is rarely below 4, revenue per consultant is about twice as high as a typical consulting company, and our clients give us amazingly good reviews that we are too humble to display here :o)

 But why?
 Why is this working for us?
-Here is our guess, illustrated using a [cause-effect diagram](http://blog.crisp.se/2009/09/29/henrikkniberg/1254176460000):
+Here is our guess:

 ![WhyItWorks](../assets/WhyItWorks.png "WhyItWorks")